Human rights in the United States: History

 The 1970s also saw the adoption of the Twenty-sixth Amendment, which prohibited discrimination on the basis of age, for Persons 18 years old and over, in voting.
 Other attempts to address the developmental distinction between children and adults in Person status and rights have been addressed mostly by the Supreme Court, with the Court recognizing in 2012, in Miller v.
 Alabama a political and biological principle that children are different from adults.

-In 1945 the members of the United Nations organization completed the drafting of its founding text – the United Nations charter: The USA played a significant role in this process.
+In 1945, the members of the United Nations organization completed the drafting of its founding text – the United Nations charter: The USA played a significant role in this process.

 The Universal Declaration of Human Rights Drafting Committee was chaired by former First Lady Eleanor Roosevelt, who was known for her human rights advocacy.
 Similarly, for the United States government and its citizens, much remained uncertain about the future impact, force, and reach of international human rights.
 Eventually the United States had not yet developed a policy approach regarding whether or not it would recognize international human rights within a domestic context.
 Certainly there were already some domestic political attempts, as for example President Truman's Committee on Civil rights, which authored a report in 1947 initializing the possibility to apply the UN charter in order to combat racial discrimination in the US.
 Now that the United States had successfully adopted the UDHR, obviously it seemed like human rights would play a leading part in domestic law within the US.
-Still there was harsh controversy over the question whether to apply international law on the inner-land-basis.
+Still there was harsh controversy over the question whether to apply international law on a national basis.
 William H. Fitzpatrick won the Pulitzer Prize for editorial writing in 1951 for his editorials that repeatedly warned against international human rights overthrowing the supreme law of the land.
 Indeed, Fitzpatrick's concerns and motivations – as well as those of his readers – stood for the longstanding, bitter social and political struggles that divided much of the United States at the time, keeping in mind that in the 1940s and 1950s racial divisions, political exclusion, and gender inequalities were basic facts of American social life.

 However, today there is little worry in the United States about the effect that human rights might have on its domestic law.
 Over the past few decades, the United States government has often held itself up as a strong supporter of human rights in the international arena.
 Nonetheless, in the view of the government human rights are still an international rather than a domestic phenomenon – representing more of choice than obligation.